TPLMaps/TPLMapsAndroidSdkSamples/Maps.md

 Function will work as second param set by the developer, `MapController.MyLocationArg` is an enum having values `NONE, SHOW_MY_LOCATION_BUTTON, ZOOM_LOCATION_ON_FIRST_FIX & ZOOM_LOCATION_UPDATES` function will listen and set location as required by the developers,

 - **NONE** mean just plot the `MyLocationLayer` (current location marker) on map without camera animation.
-- **SHOW_MY_LOCATION_BUTTON** mean `MyLocationLayer` will be plotted normally, but MyLocation Button will be visible to perform interaction to zoom on layer.
+- **SHOW_MY_LOCATION_BUTTON** mean `MyLocationLayer` will be plotted normally, but My Location Button will be visible to perform interaction to zoom on layer.
 - **ZOOM_LOCATION_ON_FIRST_FIX** mean `MyLocationLayer` will be plotted and zoomed for just first location update received.
 - **ZOOM_LOCATION_UPDATES** mean `MyLocationLayer` will be plotted and zoomed for periodic location updates received.

 The function will automatically listen for location updates received from location providers and will update the current location marker layer continuously.
  For more info please consult the API Documentation of [MapController](https://api.tplmaps.com/api-documentation/com/tplmaps3d/MapController.html) class.

 You can make map listen and plot your location through Location marker (Green filled and white outlined circle shaped marker).
-Map will constantly listen your location and give you location updates through OnMyLocationChangeListener interface.
+Map will constantly listen your location and give you location updates through `OnMyLocationChangeListener` interface.

 ```java
 // To enable map to listen and plot your location plus it will zoom to your location on map